Flower’s First Night

 Flower

 reached for the nearest tart.
-It appeared
+It was

-to be strawberry.
+strawberry.
 His favourite.
 He took a bite, ignoring the iced lettering

 on its surface, but he’d soon know why the Queen had locked up her delicious puddings.